How to Make Marshmallow Fluff

 Is marshmallow fluff the same as melted marshmallows?

 Not at all.
-Marshmallow fluff is made to stay creamy and fluffy in texture.
-Marshmallows have gelatin, so when you melt marshmallows they tend to get big and puffed up, but then slowly fall to a sticky texture that hardens quickly.
+Marshmallow fluff is made to stay creamy and fluffy.
+Marshmallows have gelatin, so when you melt them, they tend to get big and puffed up but slowly fall to a sticky texture that hardens quickly.
 It’s nothing like marshmallow fluff.

 Marshmallow Fluff in a mixing bowl.

 Gather your marshmallow fluff ingredients and start cooking!
-Let us know if you make this recipe!
-Leave a comment and a review below.
-We would also love to see what you pair it with!
+If you make this recipe, leave a comment and a review below.
+I would also love to see what you pair it with!

 Marshmallow Fluff